-Vessels are not permitted to enter the Port when the outer end of the lead in jetty (FL red 6 sec) cannot be seen from the Harbour Office.
+Vessels are not permitted to enter the Port when the lead in light (FL red 6 sec) cannot be seen from the Harbour Office.

 Vessels are not permitted to enter the lock from the Dock when No.3 Gate cannot be seen from the Harbour Office.